EvanDavidYoung/quartzObsidianRepo/docs/🔥🥵Hot takes.md

 - not liking mayo is a yellow flag
 - The Korean food is too expensive take
 - The Taylor swift is a bad girlfriend
-- The phantom in phantom of the opera has a mental illness and he's got rizz
+- The phantom in phantom of the opera has a mental illness but he's got rizz
 - Being Asian American is being self conscious that you're Asian American
 -